vdaas/vald/docs/user-guides/cluster-role-binding.md

 # Cluster Role Configuration

-Cluster role contains rules that representing a set of permission to grant access to specfic target depending on the binding rule.
+The cluster role contains rules that represent a set of permission to grant access to a specific target depending on the binding rule.

-This page describe why do we need cluster role for Vald cluster.
+This page describes why we need a cluster role for the Vald cluster.

-## What is cluster role and cluster role binding for Vald cluster?
+## What are cluster role and cluster role binding for the Vald cluster?

-In Vald, the index is distributed across the cluster depending on the resource usage of the cluster, it requires settings to grant permission to specific role to retrieve cluster information on Kuberenetes.
+In Vald, the index is distributed across the cluster depending on the resource usage of the cluster, it requires settings to grant permission to a specific role to retrieve cluster information on Kubernetes.

 In Vald, the settings are deployed automatically when using helm to deploy.

 - [clusterrole.yaml](https://github.com/vdaas/vald/blob/main/k8s/discoverer/clusterrole.yaml)
 - [clusterrolebinding.yaml](https://github.com/vdaas/vald/blob/main/k8s/discoverer/clusterrolebinding.yaml)

-These configurations allows service account `discoverer` to access different resources in Kuberenetes cluster.
+These configurations allow the service account `discoverer` to access different resources in the Kubernetes cluster.

 ### Cluster role settings